What is a trigger point?

 Other effects of trigger points

 Trigger points can also influence the autonomous functions of the body, such as the digestion, the circulation, the sweat secretion, the sense of balance and the vision.
 Because they disturb the balance between synergists (muscles that contract together to accomplish the same body movement), trigger points can also lead to misalignment of limbs and incorrect movement patterns, which in turn result in wear and tear in joints.
-The tension in muscles harboring trigger points can overload other muscles and in this way induce new trigger points.
+The tension in muscles harbouring trigger points can overload other muscles and in this way induce new trigger points.
 New trigger points can also develop in the area to where the trigger point sends its pain, for instance because the brain interprets the pain as tissue damage.

 Trigger points can manifest themselves in still many other ways.
-Most of the ailments mentioned on my page Mobilising massage can be caused by trigger points.
+Most of the ailments mentioned on my page Mobilizing massage can be caused by trigger points.
 For further information I refer to the links in the last section of this page.

 Treatment of trigger points